Classics: Real Thing – Can You Feel The Force? (PYE Records)

 Liverpool not only saw the birth of The Beatles.
 But also the one of the biggest groups in the history of UK Disco: Real Thing!

-Back in 1962, Eddy Amoo and his band, The Chants, made their debut appearence at the Cavern, playing 3 songs in the middle of a Beatles gig!
+Back in 1962, Eddie Amoo and his band, The Chants, made their debut appearance at the Cavern, playing 3 songs in the middle of a Beatles gig!
 Amoo would though score his first hit 14 later as a member of Real Thing along with his brother, Chris, among others.

 ‘You To Me Are Everything’, ‘Saint Or Sinner’, ‘She’s A Groovy Freak’, ‘Foot Tappin”… As many classics that would get Real Thing‘s to the forefront.
 Not to mention the horn led funky ‘Can You Feel The Force?’ produced by Ken Gold (Delegation, Billy Ocean…).

 Can you feel the force?
 100% positive on this!

 – Real Thing saw the light in Liverpool by the dawn of the 70’s.
 Formerly known as The Sophisticated Soul Brothers, they got their name after a Coca Cola neon sign which their manager saw while waiting at a light in traffic.
 A fortet comprising vocalists Chris Amoo, Dave Smith, Eddie Amoo, Ray Lake and Kenny Davis, they spent their first 2 years on the cabaret circuit.